Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Employer of record

-An EOR becomes the local legal employer while the client directs day-to-day work.
-Compare legal entities and country coverage, employment contracts, statutory and optional benefits, payroll accuracy, worker support, deposits, foreign exchange, intellectual-property terms, data practices, liability allocation, termination support, and how the relationship can move to another provider.
+An EOR becomes the local legal employer while the client directs daily work.
+Compare legal entities and country coverage, employment contracts, statutory and optional benefits, payroll accuracy, employee support, deposits, foreign exchange, intellectual property terms, data practices, liability allocation, termination support, and how the relationship can move to another provider.

 04